micky008/CakePHP-2-Smarty-3-Helper-Plugin/README.md

 This will install smarty into `vendors/smarty/smarty` directory.

-You will need to create your cache and compile directories:
+You will need to create and give permissions to your cache and compile directories:

 ```bash
 $ mkdir -p app/tmp/smarty/cache/